Greg-T8/Notebook/topics/concepts/unit_testing_powershell.md

 </figure>

-## When to do testing
+When should you test?

 ## Introducing a test

 In PowerShell, test suites are written using the [`Pester`](https://pester.dev/) module.
 The term "pester" is a playful nod to what tests do: they persitently bother or "pester" the code to ensure it behaves as expected under various conditions.

 Here's a basic example of a Pester test.
+You can put this code in a `.ps1` file and run it.

 ```powershell
 #SimpleTest.ps1